-The obvious meaning is that there is a choice between two archetypes: good and evil, and we are implored to choose wisely.
+The simple meaning is that there is always a good and a bad choice, and we must choose wisely.

-Tying this to Rivka’s problem, R’ Brown frames her problem and resolution in a different light:
+Tying this to Rivka’s problem, we can frame Rivka’s problem and resolution in a different light:

-לָמָּה זֶּה אָנֹכִי – where is the אָנֹכִי in this child?
+לָמָּה זֶּה אָנֹכִי – Where is the אָנֹכִי in this child?
 Does he want to go to holy places, or serve idols?
-This child has no אָנֹכִי – he is confused!
+This child is confused!
 And the prophet replied to her:

 שְׁנֵי גֹיִים בְּבִטְנֵך – It is not one confused child, there are two children with two separate identities.

 With this, she was comforted.